Lelekhoa1812/Linguaphile/README.md

   - An "Add Meaning" button that adds up to three additional meanings.
 A Toast message displays if the user tries to add more than four meanings.
 - **Synonym**:
   - An "Add Synonym" button that adds up to four synonyms.
 A Toast message displays if the user tries to add more than four synonyms.
+- **Note**:
+  - An "Add Note" button that adding notation.
+A Toast message displays to restrict only 1 notation per any vocabulary item.

 The **Add this Vocabulary** button saves the vocabulary item to the database, storing the current Date and all entered information.